4. Simple Circuits, Switching, and Logic

 Warning

-Note that neither 5V or 3.3V are used for the circuit below; only ground and an input channel.
+Note that no power supply is used for the circuit below; only ground and an input channel.

 ../_images/basic_pushbutton.png